graphiti-api/spraypaint-vue/README.md

 - `watch:build` - watch your TypeScript files and trigger recompilation on changes
 - `update:dependencies` - update npm packages

+## Usage
+You can simply use this project as a drop-in replacement for any TypeScript projects if you need something fast, and lightweight.
+Just replace the `./src` and `./test` folder and it should work right out of the box.

 ## Shell commands

 All commands can be run with `sh`.
 The script files are located inside the `./scripts` folder, and shared between